ChrisVee/movieList/README.md

 # MovieList App
 I built this app using a combination of HTML, CSS, JS, and two OMDB API requests to get the movie data.
+Includes dark mode.

 You can use the live version here: https://movie-list-chris.netlify.app/